GAsNA/cluster-monitoring/README.md

 - Responsive ticket
 - Button "add ..." on admin page will be in separated component

+- Pagination / limit on get routes
+    - Implementation in front (do not get all tickets at once for example)

 ### Questions
 - see for authorization header when option, options route, how manage ?
 - localstorage for user is good idea ?